-It can be difficult to know what to do and how to help someone with a panic disorder.
+It can be difficult to know what to do to help someone with a panic or anxiety disorder.
 While you can offer your support and encourage your friend to seek professional help, it’s also important that you look after yourself.

 This can help if you:

-- want to know how to help someone experiencing panic attacks
+- want to know how to help someone who is experiencing panic attacks

 - need to balance supporting your friend and looking after yourself.

 Panic attacks can come on suddenly, without warning.
-Become familiar with the signs of panic attacks, so that you can recognise when it happens and have an idea of what you can do to support your friend.
+Become familiar with the signs of a panic attack, so that you can recognise when it happens and know how to support your friend.

 Keep your cool